oppia/oppia-android/wiki/Platform-Parameters-&-Feature-Flags.md

 }
 ```

-## Ensuring Your Feature Flags are Logged on each app session
+## Ensuring your Feature Flags are logged on each app session
 As a requirement, all feature flags should be logged at the beginning of each app session.
-This is done automatically via the `FeatureFlagsLogger.kt` inside `domain/src/main/java/org/oppia/android/domain/oppialogger/analytics/` and very little configuration is required.
+This is done automatically via the `FeatureFlagsLogger.kt` inside `domain/src/main/java/org/oppia/android/domain/oppialogger/analytics/` but some configuration is required.
 To ensure any newly added feature flags are logged as part of this requirement, follow the steps below;

 ### 1. Import the feature flag to the FeatureFlagsLogger
-Consume the created feature flag as shown in the example below to ensure the value is present;
+To get the value of the feature flag for logging, we need to consume the created feature flag as shown in the example below to ensure the value is present;

 ```kotlin
 /**